William Carter

 Harvard History Project Research Grant (2022/2023) – Harvard University, Center for History and Economics, History Department, Faculty of Arts and Sciences

-- Selective and merit-based small grant fellowship available, open to scholars from around the world
+- Selective and merit-based small grant fellowship available, open to scholars from around the world.

 The John L. Simpson Pre-Dissertation Research Fellowship in International & Area Studies (2022/2023) – UC Berkeley, Global, International and Area Studies (GIAS)

-- Selective and merit-based small grant fellowship available to UC Berkeley Graduate students conducting pre-dissertation summer research
+- Selective and merit-based small grant fellowship available to UC Berkeley Graduate students conducting pre-dissertation summer research.

 Political Economy of Technology Research Fund (2022/2023) – UC Berkeley, The Berkeley Economy and Society Initiative (BESI)

-- Selective and merit-based small grant fellowship available to UC Berkeley PhD Students in the College of Letters and Science
+- Selective and merit-based small grant fellowship available to UC Berkeley PhD Students in the College of Letters and Science.

 Geography Department Summer Research Fellowship (2022/2023) - UC Berkeley